sinclairzx81/typebox/readme.md

 ### Generic Types

 Generic types can be created using functions.
-All TypeBox types are a union of `TSchema` so generic type arguments should be contrained to this type.
 The following creates a generic `Nullable<T>` type.

 ```typescript
 import { Type, Static, TSchema } from '@sinclair/typebox'